BBBase-EHeresy-PPPub/EHeresy/docs/legions_imperialis_rules/special_rules.md

 Unless otherwise instructed, any model firing at a model with the Flyer special rule can only Hit on a natural roll of a 6, regardless of modifiers.
 If a weapon uses a template, such as the Flame template or the Blast template, a model with the Flyer special rule is ignored when calculating Hits unless the weapon also has the Skyfire trait.

 ### Forward Deployment
-After both players have deployed their armies, but before the first round of the battle, if all models in a Detachment have the Forward Deployment special rule, the Detachment may make a special move.
-The controlling player can move each Forward Deployment Detachment on the battlefield up to a number of inches equal to its Movement characteristic, ignoring Difficult terrain and Dangerous terrain rules.
+~~After both players have deployed their armies, but before the first round of the battle, if all models in a Detachment have the Forward Deployment special rule, the Detachment may make a special move.~~ <span style="color: darkmagenta">After both players have deployed their armies, including Infiltrating Detachments, but before the first round of the battle, if all models in a Detachment have the Forward Deployment special rule, the Detachment may make a special move.</span> The controlling player can move each Forward Deployment Detachment on the battlefield up to a number of inches equal to its Movement characteristic, ignoring Difficult terrain and Dangerous terrain rules.
 This move can take the Detachment outside of its deployment zone and a Detachment can Garrison a Structure if they are able to.

 If both players have Forward Deployment Detachments, then the winner of a roll-off chooses who moves their Detachments first.